Sorry, there are no matching results

 The CEST is based wholly on HMRC’s interpretation of employment and tax law however HMRC’s interpretation of employment status has been rejected in a significant number of cases.

 In November 2019 HMRC revisited CEST and made a number of positive changes.
-It meant that the questions asked on some of the areas would ‘paint a picture’ of the working relationship, which is a key approach adopted by the Courts.
+It meant that the questions asked on some of the areas would ‘paint a picture’ of the working relationship, which is a key approach adopted by the courts.
 But even with these changes there were still some concerns as to the accuracy of the determination.

 Here are a few of the issues:

-When HMRC published their usage data for the period November 2019 and November 2020 in December 2020, they advised that there are no plans up make any further updates to the tool.
+When HMRC published their usage data for the period November 2019 and November 2020 in December 2020, they advised that there are no plans to make any further updates to the tool.
 And although the updated tool seems to have ironed out some flaws, significant problems still remain such as the failure to address Mutuality of Obligation.
 Despite this being raised by the courts countless times HMRC still assume that this exists from the outset by the creation of the contract.

 The questions in the updated tool are far more comprehensive than the original, unreformed tool however they still lack the nuances which are always present in working relationships, a shortcoming which is a real handicap of the tool.